Navy: Training jet flew too low _ for thrills _ before crash - Philly

 NASHVILLE, Tenn.
 (AP) - The Navy is citing pilot error for a military training jet crash in Tennessee that killed the two aboard, saying it was being flown for thrills and too low.

-Navy officials said in a report the T-45C Goshawk was flying below allowable altitudes last October when it plunged into woods near Tellico Plains.
+Navy officials said in a report the T-45C Goshawk was flying below allowable altitudes last October when it plunged into a forest near Tellico Plains.
+The report was emailed Saturday to The Associated Press, which requested it under the Freedom of Information Act.

 The crash killed 31-year-old instructor Lt.
 Patrick Ruth from Metairie, Louisiana, and 25-year-old student pilot Lt. j.g.
 Wallace Burch from Horn Lake, Mississippi.
 Both were stationed at Naval Air Station Meridian in Mississippi.
 The flight originated from McGee Tyson Airport in Knoxville, Tennessee.